-Speed (including other stimulant drugs such as methamphetamine) was consumed by 6.1% of Albertan surveyed during their life and ecstasy by 5.1%.
-Less than 1% of Alberta's respondents admitted the past-year use of hallucinogens, ecstasy, speed or steroids and there was no Albertan, who reported the past-year use of heroin or solvents.
+Speed (including other stimulant drugs such as methamphetamine) was consumed by 6.1% of Albertans surveyed during their life and ecstasy by 5.1%.
+Less than 1% of Alberta's respondents admitted the past-year use of hallucinogens, ecstasy, speed, or steroids and there was no Albertan, who reported the past-year use of heroin or solvents.
 Among Alberta's students, 25.4% reported using one or more illegal drugs other than cannabis (e.g., magic mushrooms Addiction, ecstasy, crystal meth, stimulants, cocaine) in the last year.
 The use and production of methamphetamine in Alberta is a problem with major health, social and economic consequences.
 Great attention and public concern have been focused on this situation and the negative effects of methamphetamine on individuals, families, and communities.
-The consensus from the 2004 Western Canadian Summit on Methamphetamine and the 2004 Alberta workshops on Methamphetamine assist as an important reminder that methamphetamine cannot be contemplated in isolation, and must be dealt within the context of other substance uses and abuses.
+The consensus from the 2004 Western Canadian Summit on Methamphetamine and the 2004 Alberta workshops on Methamphetamine assist as an important reminder that methamphetamine cannot be contemplated in isolation, and must be dealt with within the context of other substance uses and abuses.

 Support is being given to 51 community drug coalitions in the province that are developing local strategies to deal with drug use.
 These include awareness campaigns, targeted prevention, and coordinated law enforcement.
 Several local coalitions were initiated to address methamphetamine but then moved beyond focusing on one specific drug.

 It does not take very long for a person to become addicted to the euphoric feeling that a dose of methamphetamine creates.
-The problem is that in order to experience the idyllic effects of methamphetamine the person has to take an increased amount of the drug as well as taking it more frequently.
+The problem is that in order to experience the idyllic effects of methamphetamine the person has to take an increased amount of the drug as well as take it more frequently.
 It does not take very long before the addict will become prone to moodiness, suffer from extreme insomnia, problematic blood pressure, as well as severe dental problems.
-Long term methamphetamine use can cause brain cells to die off and can leave the person in a state of permanent depression.
+Long-term methamphetamine use can cause brain cells to die off and can leave the person in a state of permanent depression.